Christianity Clarifications (just looking at the facts)

 ||At age 12, Jesus disappears from the new testament books until age 30

-scholarly speculation: some have mentioned (without evidence) some middle-east people (including
+scholarly speculation: some have mentioned (without evidence) middle-eastern people, including

-Jesus) visiting India.
-Middle-eastern visitors might have mistakenly thought that Indian meditation was prayer (eg.
+Jesus, visiting India.
+Middle-eastern visitors might have mistakenly misinterpreted meditation as prayer (eg. sending a

-sending a telepathic thought to your deity).
-Scholars also tell us that the name "Satan" most likely came to Jewish
+telepathic message to your deity).
+Scholars also tell us that the name "Satan" most likely came to Jewish culture when the

-culture when the ten tribes were living under Babylonian captivity.
-Remember that two tribes escaped that fate.
+ten tribes were living under Babylonian captivity (recall that two tribes escaped that fate).
+BTW, Devils and demons

 ||Paul of Tarsus is born (BTW, Paul is his Roman name.
 His Jewish name was Saul)